Green Inventory Management for Fashion Retail - Case Study

 The total number of mixed cartons can be easily computed using the formula below.

-These boxes (or mixed cartons) will require additional packing material that will impact your footprint.
+These boxes (or mixed cartons) will require additional packing material, which will increase your footprint.

 With a high frequency, the quantity per replenishment is reduced, and this situation can occur more.